MiniXC/typst-projects/thesis/chapters/03_tts.typ

 === Developments in modern TTS

-While for #abbr.pla[LLM], a specific (decoder-only) architecture and training paradigm has emerged @naveed_llmoverview_2023, there is great diversity in the approaches to #abbr.a[TTS].
-First, it is important to note that for #abbr.a[TTS] *Hierarchical* and #abbr.a[E2E] as well as #abbr.a[NAR] and #abbr.a[AR] exist on a spectrum, where systems blend elements of both to balance efficiency and quality @tan_survey_2021.
+While for #abbr.pla[LLM], a specific (decoder-only) architecture and training paradigm has emerged @naveed_llmoverview_2023, there is great diversity in the approaches to #abbr.a[TTS]. *Hierarchical* and #abbr.a[E2E] as well as #abbr.a[NAR] and #abbr.a[AR] can be combined, where systems blend elements of both to balance efficiency and quality @tan_survey_2021.
 For example, a model which generates Mel spectrograms and uses a separate vocoder to convert them to waveforms is #emph[mostly] #abbr.a[E2E], but still has the one hierarchical component of the vocoder.
 On the side of #abbr.a[NAR] and #abbr.a[AR], there is also the possibility of hybrid models which solve part of the #abbr.a[TTS] task in a #abbr.a[NAR] fashion while solving another part using an #abbr.a[AR] approach @wang_slmeval_2024.
 Modern #abbr.a[AR] approaches mostly predict tokens or speech codes and are often referred to as #abbr.pla[SLM].
 These models greatly benefit from scale of data and model parameters, but can suffer in the areas of speaker identity and intelligibility, and sometimes hallucinate, meaning they generate speech not present in the transcript @wang_slmeval_2024.
 On the other hand purely #abbr.a[NAR] models have evolved as well, with the most popular recent approach abandoning both explicit alignment and #abbr.a[g2p] -- they do this by providing the transcript a sequence of characters as input to the model.
 Instead of phone- or word-level duration prediction, only the overall length of the utterance is predicted, and the input sequence padded to match this duration.
 The output representation of these models are usually Mel spectrograms, and they are trained using diffusion @eskimez_e2_2024@chen_f5_2024.

-#comic.comic((150mm, 150mm), "A figure showing schematics of the most common TTS architectures, namely nonautoregressive-with-correlates, mel-autoregressive, token-based, token-based hierarchical, diffusion-nonautoregressive, ...", green) <fig_tts_arch>
+#comic.comic((150mm, 150mm), "most common TTS architectures, nonautoregressive-with-correlates, token-based, token-based, ...", green) <fig_tts_arch>